department-of-veterans-affairs/vets-website/content/pages/healthcare/after-you-apply.md

 showactionbar: false
 relatedlinks:
  - url: /healthcare/prescriptions
-   title: Manage your VA health care
+   title: Manage your health and benefits
    description: "Refill a prescription, send a secure message to your health care provider, and more."
 ---